 We sit on the territory of xučyun (Huichin), the ancestral and unceded land of the Chochenyo speaking Ohlone people, the successors of the sovereign Verona Band of Alameda County.

 Fall Semester Advising Hours: Mon, Tues, Thurs, Fri 9:00 AM-4:00 PM; Wed 11:00 AM-4:00 PM

 The Fall Program for Freshmen (FPF) was established in 1983 at the request of Chancellor Michael Heyman as a way to better accommodate students admitted to Berkeley for the spring semester and to serve more California residents in the freshman class.
 Since then, FPF has evolved from a program for "spring admits" to a thriving learning community that gives Berkeley freshmen an edge in their first year by starting small.
 Presently UC Berkeley no longer offers spring admission for freshmen.
 After 2017, FPF served only in the city of Berkeley and no longer in San Francisco.
 In Fall 2020, FPF's home is 1995 University Avenue.

-FPF is sponsored by UC Berkeley Extension in conjunction with the College of Letters and Science and is open to all incoming freshmen admitted to the College of Letters & Science at Berkeley, including out-of-state and international students.
+FPF is sponsored by UC Berkeley Extension in conjunction with the College of Letters & Science and is open to all incoming freshmen admitted to the College of Letters & Science at Berkeley, including out-of-state and international students.
 All Berkeley freshmen admitted to the College of Letters & Science for the fall semester are eligible to choose FPF as a unique academic opportunity for their first term.

-FPF students are full-time matriculated UC Berkeley students, who enjoy all of the same benefits as their classmates on the main campus, with the added privilege of starting their academic career in a small community within the larger university.
+FPF students are full-time matriculated UC Berkeley students, who enjoy all of the same resources as their classmates on the main campus, with the added plus of starting their academic career in a small community within the larger university.